When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 After discussing the concept of time-variance for small-scale fading in the context of \ac{CaTP}, we now proceed to first discuss time-invariant small-scale fading models, and then briefly discuss time-variant models.

 We start with the statistical distribution of small-scale fading.
-When there is no line of sight between the transceivers nor any particular strong wave due to some reflection, $h(\mathbf{p},\mathbf{q},t)$ is commonly modelled as a zero-mean complex circular Gaussian random variable:

-where $h_R$ and $h_I$ are both zero-mean independent real Gaussian random variables with variance $1/2$.
-Hence, $|h(\mathbf{p},\mathbf{q},t)|$ is a Rayleigh distributed random variable, which explains why such a model is referred to Rayleigh fading \cite{MPC1}.
+When there is no line of sight between the transceivers nor any particular strong dominant wave due to some reflection, $h(\mathbf{p},\mathbf{q},t)$ is commonly modelled as a zero-mean complex circular Gaussian random variable.
+Hence, $|h(\mathbf{p},\mathbf{q},t)|$ is a Rayleigh distributed random variable, which explains why such a model is referred to as Rayleigh fading \cite{MPC1}.

 Alternatively, if there is a line of sight between both transceivers, then $h(\mathbf{p},\mathbf{q},t)$ can be modelled as a non-zero-mean complex circular Gaussian random variable: